Zylox/Robosim/package/README.md

 - Goal Of this Program:
-This program is designed to assist students learning techniques in data fusion and information filtering by providing a simulation of virtual robots whith they can program using whatever logic they desire and interfacing with the simulation using a simple api.
+This program is designed to assist students learning techniques in data fusion and information filtering by providing a simulation of virtual robots which they can program using whatever logic for localization they desire and interfacing with the simulation using a simple api.
+Actions, such as moving, turning, reading from a sensor, all take energy, which is a limited resource.
+There is a degree of randomness from a normal distribution added to each action which the user must devise methods to overcome.
+The bot's only view of the world is through its sole sensor placed at its center that can take a reading of the distance to the nearest object in the direction it is facing.
+The language the user will be programming the bots in is Octave, a GNU version of MATLAB.

+- Setup Instructions

 - Example use:
 To program your own robot, you will want to start with the template robot file, which is provided.
 See that file for specifics.